7 Ways To Protect Your Home While On Vacation

 - Post a photo of your house or pet while away so no one will know exactly when you’re gone.

 Remove Spare Key

-If you have a spare key hidden on your property, be sure to remove it before you leave for vacation.
+If you have a spare key hidden on your property, remove it before you leave for vacation.
 Chances are, seasoned criminals will search long and hard to find spare keys, and are aware of familiar hiding places.
-Make sure to either bring the key indoors, or give it to a trusted family, friend, or neighbor for safe keeping.
+Make sure to either bring the key indoors, or give it to a trusted family, friend, or neighbor for safekeeping.

 Tell A Neighbor

-Having a trusted neighbor watch over your home can go a long ways in keeping it safe from criminals while you are away.
-After all, it never hurts to have a pair of eyes on the lookout for suspicious activity.
+Having a trusted neighbor watch over your home can go a long way in keeping it safe from criminals while you are away.
+After all, having a pair of eyes on the lookout for suspicious activity never hurts.

 Place all valuables and family heirlooms in a safe place, such as a locked safe, before you leave.
 This will ensure your valuable possessions remain safe even if your home is broken into.
 Another option is to rent a safe deposit box from Launch CU to keep your valuables safe.
 Annual Rental Fee and box sizes are subject to availability and may not be available at all branches.
 Please visit our Fee Schedule for sizes and pricing.

 Lock Your Doors